Scientific Committee

 Vinciane Zabban

-Lecturer at the University Sorbonne Paris Nord in the laboratory EXPERICE
+Lecturer at University Sorbonne Paris Nord, at the EXPERICE laboratory

-She is interested in technical and social mediations of leisure activities and social forms of creative expression.
-Her current research focuses both on the designers, production, and practices of video games and on the effects of the Internet on their practice and the market.
+Vinciane Zabban is interested in the technical and social mediations of leisure activities and the social forms of creative expression.
+Her current research focuses on video game designers, production and practices, and on the effects of the internet on their practice and the market.

 -